Ideal Customer Profiling For Tourism Businesses

 Published on November 20, 2020

 There are literally hundreds of ways to promote a tourism brand, which is why so many tourism operators get completely overwhelmed at the thought of where to even start with their marketing strategy.
 It’s because of this that Rebecca and I often get asked by industry…

 “With so many opportunities, how do we know what marketing activities to invest in to get the most bang for our buck?” – said everyone…!

 The answer is simple.

 Before you choose your marketing activities, you need to know who your customers are.

 Identifying your target market is Marketing 101, but, with so many ways to communicate to potential customers in their buying cycle, tourism brands have to be super clear on what marketing activities will engage their most profitable customers to achieve the best return on marketing investment.

 Your customers have changed, and you need to too…

 As the number of marketing channels and competitors grow, businesses have to get smarter.
-As you may have already learnt in my article on Micro-Moments, mobile internet has enabled a more astute and confident customer, which has ultimately changed the way they purchase tourism product, and therefore tourism brands need to adjust their messaging and marketing mediums to suit their needs.
+Also based on the insights from Google’s Micro Moment research, mobile internet has enabled a more astute and confident customer, which has ultimately changed the way they purchase tourism product, and therefore tourism brands need to adjust their messaging and marketing mediums to suit their needs.